chavi3112/Assisgment-3-/README.md

 It should be:
 return a/b# Correct: this divides a by b so if you're actually running the program, you want to fix that.

+# How to Run the Program
+If you’d like to test the calculator:
+1. Save the code in a file calculator. py.
+2. Ensure that you have installed Python.
+3. But command line or terminal window must be open first.
+4. Run the program by typing:
+python calculator.py
+5. Instructions will appear in the terminal.
+# Example Run
+Here is how the calculator might work:
+Enter the first number: 10
+Enter the second number: 2
+1. Addition
+2. Subtraction
+3. Division
+4. Multiplication
+ Enter your choice (1/2/3/4): 3
+Result: 5.0
+#  Things to Know
+1. The program is text-based.
+No buttons or graphics.
+2. It uses float() for decimal numbers (like 3.5 or 12.75)
+3. 3.
+It produces an error message if you try to divide by zero.
+4. Then, you can run it again to try various operations.
+#  Ideas to Improve
+1. If you want to grow this program, you could:
+2. Add more operations.
+3. Allow users to continuously perform calculations in a loop.
+And add in some packages.
+4. Dump calculation history to a file.